qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 QGIS 1.8
 ........

 Old OpenSUSE package for QGIS 1.8 is called qgis.
-It is available for 12.1 and 12.2 (32 and 64bit).
+It is only available for 12.3 (32 and 64bit).
-Add the following repository to your installation manager together with the openSUSE VERSION you work with (e.g. openSUSE_12.2).
+Add the following repository to your installation manager together with the openSUSE VERSION you work with (e.g. openSUSE_12.3).
 ::

   http://download.opensuse.org/repositories/Application:/Geo/<VERSION>/